Last updated:

 2. Get past time

-2. Search for "Date Time" and select the Get past time action.
+2. Search and select Get past time under the "Date Time" connector.

 3. Set the "Interval" to 1 and leave the "Time unit" as Hour.